OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_RNA_Extraction.md

       title 'Incubate Sample Solutions'
       note "Let <b>#{samples.to_sentence}</b> incubate for <b>#{time}</b> at room temperature." check "Set a timer for <b>#{time}</b>"
-      note "Do not proceed until time has elapsed." end end
+      note 'Do not proceed until time has elapsed.' end end